ibm-cloud-docs/monitoring/agent/access_key.md

     Where

     * `ENDPOINT` is the URL for the region where the monitoring instance is available.
-For more information, see [Sysdig endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints).
+For more information, see [monitoring endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints).
     * `API_TOKEN` is the API token that you get in step 1.

     The output will provide the newly generated access key in the response.